What Are The Problems With Business Coaching?

 But let’s start with the coach:

 Does the coach bring a system that is easy to understand?
-Can you see the steps from where you are currently to where you want to get to?
+Can you visualize the steps from where you are currently to where you want to get to?
 Taking a business through massive changes to get to a big goal is a complex process.
 But the coach should be able to outline that process in a straightforward way and answer your questions about the different steps.

 • Can you understand that process?
 (At least – in general.)